Quinoline

 This section has been translated automatically.

 Quinoline, also known as azanaphthalene or benzopyridine, is a colorless to yellowish, highly refractive, hygroscopic liquid with a pungent odor.
-The name was given in reference to the compounds quinine and cinchonine, from which quinoline was originally extracted.
+It was named after the compounds quinine and cinchonine, from which quinoline was originally obtained.

 General information